 - Day 8: Free Day in Galway or Optional Aran Islands Excursion

-Raise your glass, here’s to one more rowdy day on the Emerald Isle!
+Raise your glass, here’s to one more rowdy day in the British Isles!
 We know you’ll make it count.
 Before heading out for the day, take a moment to reflect on all the Guinness, rolling meadows, hearty food, and craic you’ve had.
 Ready?
 Go make some memories!